 A subset of data will be widely available through Rubin Observatory’s Education and Public Outreach (EPO) dynamic website, which will offer tools and activities for formal educators, citizen scientists, informal science centers, and the general public to engage, explore, and discover.

 Rubin Observatory was the top-ranked large ground-based project in the 2010 Astrophysics Decadal Survey.
-Engineering first light is anticipated in mid-2021, followed by science first light later in 2021 and full operations for a ten-year survey commencing in late 2022.
+First Light is anticipated in 2024.

 The astronomical community is honored to have the opportunity to conduct astronomical research on Cerro Tololo and Cerro Pachón in Chile.
-NOIRLab recognizes and acknowledges the cultural role and reverence that these sites have to the indigenous peoples of Chile.
+We recognize and acknowledge the very significant cultural role and reverence that these sites have to the local communities in Chile.

 NSF and DOE will support Rubin Observatory in its operations phase to carry out the Legacy Survey of Space and Time.
 They will also provide support for scientific research with the data.
 During operations, NSF funding is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with NSF, and DOE funding is managed by SLAC under contract by DOE.
 Rubin Observatory is operated by NSF’s NOIRLab and SLAC.